-If the technologist is uncertain whether the patient falls under the scope of this document, then a request for Medical Review of Special Transfusion Requirements should occur.
+If the technologist is uncertain whether the patient falls under the scope of this document, then a request for Medical Review of Special Transfusion Requirements by a Transfusion Services Medical Director should occur.

 IV.
 POLICY:

 A. Policy to Provide Hemoglobin S (HgbS) Negative Units to Patients with SCD and Thalassemia